Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 cp notes.txt notes_backup.txt # copy in same folder with new name

-cp notes.txt ~/projects/ # copy to a different folder
+cp notes.txt ~/bash-linux-bioinformatics/data/ # copy to a different folder

-cp notes.txt ~/projects/notes_v2.txt # copy to different folder with new name
+cp notes.txt ~/bash-linux-bioinformatics/data/notes_v2.txt # copy with a new name in a new folder

-cp -r projects/ projects_backup/ # copy an entire folder (-r = recursive)
+cp -r ~/bash-linux-bioinformatics/data/ ~/bash-linux-bioinformatics/data_backup/ # copy entire folder

 💡